hemengke1997/vite-plugin-i18n-ally/docs/reference/i18n-ally-server.md

 The default fallback language.
 This is a required parameter.

-## supportedLngs
+## lngs

 - **Type**: `string[]`

-A list of supported languages.
-This is a required parameter.
+Override the list of languages.
+If this parameter is provided, it will override the language list in `i18n-ally`.

 ## lowerCaseLng